-The undergraduate course in Building extends over four years, the first three of which require full-time attendance, and the fourth and final year part-time attendance supplementing a period of "on-site" training.
+The undergraduate course in Building may be timetabled for a 4, 5, 6 or 7 year programme depending upon the amount of full-time attendance.
+The final year is offered on a part-time basis only, supplementing a period of "on-site" training.